sideral/phaxsi/README.md

 **High Performance**

 The framework architecture is extremely lightweight.
 Loosely coupled components are put together to make this possible.
-As a result, Orange features an ideal performance for intermediate to big websites.
+As a result, Phaxsi features an ideal performance for intermediate to big websites.